Goat Story: Marketing

 The film appeared on the cover of the March 2008 edition of American publication Animation.

 Home media

 The film was released on DVD and Blu-ray on 10 April 2009 by Bontonfilm.

 In 2015, the producers uploaded both Goat Story and its sequel on YouTube.

 Reception

 The film did not fare well with some Czech critics.
 Reviewers criticized it for the fact that most of the jokes fell flat, is chauvinistic, sexist and thus not very suitable for children.
-Despite this, in 2009 the film was awarded the annual Febiofest Kristián award for Best Animated Film by journalists.
+Despite this, in 2009 the film was awarded the annual Febiofest Kristián award for Best Animated Film.

 Box office

-The film grossed $1.3 million in the Czech Republic.
-With admission 350.000 just in the Czech Republic it became the most successful Czech animated film of all time.
+The film grossed $1.3 million in the Czech Republic, becoming the most successful Czech animated film of all time.